Updated January 3, 2020

 The Houhai Lakes are situated nearby.
 Here you can spend an afternoon roaming the streets and enjoying a nice cold beer in a rooftop bar!

-The Forbidden City and Tian’anmen Square are must-do activities when in Beijing
+The Forbidden City and Tian’anmen Square are must-do things to do when in Beijing

-Beijing is famous for many things, but the ancient Forbidden City and Tian’anmen Square are both legendary in their own right.
+There are many Beijing points of interest, but the ancient Forbidden City and Tian’anmen Square are both legendary in their own right.

 The Forbidden City was built as the Imperial Palace and was home to 24 emperors spanning over 600 years.
 It’s an incredible structure and one not to miss.
 You can walk along the historic corridors and learn about China’s fascinating dynasty past.